 Normal: The normal color of menstrual blood is dark red, lighter at the beginning, deep in the middle, and pinkish at the end of the period.
 The normal flow is neither too thick nor too thin, and contains no clots.

 Omega-3 fatty acids can help thin out blood clots and promote healthier blood circulation.
 Several studies also suggested the effectiveness of omega-3 fatty acids in easing PMS symptoms.
-Check out Cosco's brand Kirkland Signature Omega-3 Fish Oil Concentrate which is the best seller on Amazon.

 5. THE DEGREE OF PAIN